Broadus in Powder River County, Montana — The American West (Mountains)

 Topics.
 This historical marker is listed in these topic lists: Entertainment • Settlements & Settlers.
 A significant historical year for this entry is 1909.

 Location.
 45° 26.618′ N, 105° 24.421′ W. Marker is in Broadus, Montana, in Powder River County.
-Marker is on Courthouse Square (Holt Street) just west of South Lincoln Avenue, on the left when traveling east.
+It is on Courthouse Square (Holt Street) just west of South Lincoln Avenue, on the left when traveling east.
 Marker is located near the southeast corner of the Powder River County Courthouse grounds.
 Touch for map.
 Marker is at or near this postal address: 1 Courthouse Square, Broadus MT 59317, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 2 miles of this marker, measured as the crow flies.
-A Community Formed (within shouting distance of this marker); Southeastern Montana (approx. 0.3 miles away); The Powder River Country (approx. 1.6 miles away); Big Sky Country (approx. 1.6 miles away); The Hell Creek Formation (approx. 1.6 miles away); a different marker also named Southeastern Montana (approx. 1.7 miles away).
+At least 6 other markers are within 2 miles of this marker, measured as the crow flies: A Community Formed (within shouting distance of this marker); Southeastern Montana (approx. 0.3 miles away); The Powder River Country (approx. 1.6 miles away); Big Sky Country (approx. 1.6 miles away); The Hell Creek Formation (approx. 1.6 miles away); a different marker also named Southeastern Montana (approx. 1.7 miles away).

 Also see . . .
 Homestead Acts.